Chancellor Gary S. May

-May serves on the board of directors for Leidos and for the Charles Stark Draper Laboratory, and the advisory board for the Lawrence Berkeley National Laboratory.
+May serves on the board of directors for Leidos and the advisory board for the Lawrence Berkeley National Laboratory.

 A native of St. Louis, May is married to LeShelle R. May, a software engineer with CNN.
 They have two grown daughters, Simone and Jordan.